 Moon and Beyond: An Immersive Game for STEM Learning in Museums and Planetariums developed a STEM educational game that immerses players in scenarios related to lunar science and exploration.
 The project team is collaborated with subject matter and game design experts and utilizing unique NASA assets to create a game designed for use in informal educational settings.
 The game will be implemented by hundreds of NISE Network partner organizations across the United States to engage public audiences in learning about space exploration, science, and engineering, especially families with children and students in grades 4-8.

 Moon and Beyond is one of three projects selected in 2018 through NASA’s Teams Engaging Affiliated Museums and Informal Institutions (TEAM II) initiative.
-The three selected projects are also collaborating with NASA’s Museum Alliance, a nationwide network of informal education professionals at over 900 science museums, planetariums, NASA visitor centers, Challenger Centers, youth-serving organizations, camps, libraries, visitor centers, nature centers, aquariums and zoos.
+The three selected projects are also collaborating with NASA’s Museum & Informal Education Alliance, a nationwide network of informal education professionals at over 900 science museums, planetariums, NASA visitor centers, Challenger Centers, youth-serving organizations, camps, libraries, visitor centers, nature centers, aquariums and zoos.

 Learn more about NASA STEM Engagement and their resources for educators and students.